 • If you see a layer of dark liquid on top of your starter, don’t be alarmed!
 That is called hooch and it’s just a sign that your starter is hungry and needs to be fed.
 Simply feed your starter like normal.

-• Sourdough discard is awesome, so don’t throw away the portion of the starter that doesn’t get fed.
+• Sourdough discard is awesome, so don’t throw away any excess starter that you have.
 You can add sourdough discard to almost any baked good.
-It’s one extra step that adds a ton of flavor and texture.
+It’s one extra step that really elevates your baking.
 When adding it to banana bread, for example, let the batter sit at room temp for at least an hour so that the sourdough has a chance to reactivate.